Center for Risk and Reliability

 - Institute of Electrical and Electronics Engineers (IEEE) Reliability Society - Senior Member

-Risk analysis, system safety, human reliability analysis, causality, human-machine teams, decision making under uncertainty, Bayesian Networks, Bayesian methods, complex systems.
+Risk analysis, quantitative risk assessment, system safety, human reliability analysis, causality, human-machine teams, decision making under uncertainty, Bayesian Networks, Bayesian methods, complex systems.

 - ENRE 602 - Reliability Analysis